Codependency in Relationships: Assessing Whether It’s Toxic or Not

 Imagine Sarah, who cancels her own doctor’s appointment to make sure she’s there for her friend’s minor haircut appointment.
 Or think of Mark, who can’t decide what movie to watch unless his partner picks first.
 While these might sound like acts of love, they’re also hints of losing one’s own identity and needs in the whirlwind of another’s desires.

 Real care strengthens and empowers both parties in a relationship.
-Codependency, on the other hand, might feel like care, but it often comes at the cost of one’s own well-being and self-identity.
+Codependency, on the other hand, might feel like care, but it often comes at the cost of one’s well-being and self-identity.
 The trick is recognizing which side of the line we’re dancing on and understanding that it’s okay to prioritize our own needs and emotions too.

 The Underpinnings of Codependency